 Before your companion begins its hibernation, one of our vets will thoroughly examine it to ensure it is in good health.
-We check for worm eggs and take an x-ray.
 It will then be placed in a box with bedding before being carefully stored in our dedicated refrigerator which is maintained at a temperature of 5-8degrees – the perfect climate for tortoises.
 The refrigerator is checked regularly and all the tortoises are checked and weighed each week.

 At the end of the hibernation they woken up, bathed and will usually be eating by the time they go home.